Glengarry Glen Ross (film): Plot

-The film depicts two days in the lives of four real estate salesmen who are supplied with leads — the names and phone numbers of prospects — and use deceitful and dubious sales tactics.
-Many of the leads rationed out by office manager John Williamson lack either the money or the desire to actually invest in land.
+Four real-estate salesmen (Richard Roma, George Aaronow, Shelley "The Machine" Levene, and Dave Moss) are supplied with leads – the names and phone numbers of prospective investors – and use deceitful and dubious sales tactics.
+Many of the leads rationed by office manager John Williamson lack either the money or the desire to actually invest in land.
 The firm sends Blake, one of its top salesmen, to motivate the team.
-In a torrent of verbal abuse, he gives them all notice of termination and tells them that the top deal-closers of the month (with one week to go) will keep their jobs and gain access to promising leads for the Glengarry Highlands development.
+In a torrent of verbal abuse, he gives them notice of termination and tells them that only the top two deal-closers of the month, with one week to go, will keep their jobs and gain access to promising leads for the new and lucrative Glengarry Highlands development.

-Shelley "The Machine" Levene is a once-successful salesman in a long-running slump and with a daughter in the hospital.
-Desperate to keep his job, Levene tries to persuade Williamson to give him some of the Glengarry leads, but Williamson refuses.
-Levene tries first to charm Williamson, then to threaten him, and finally to bribe him.
+Levene is a once-successful salesman in a long-running slump and with a daughter in the hospital.
+Desperate to keep his job, Levene tries to persuade Williamson to give him some of the Glengarry leads.
 Williamson is willing to sell some of the prime leads, but demands cash in advance, which Levene does not have.

-Meanwhile, Dave Moss and George Aaronow complain about the firm's management, and Moss proposes that they strike back by stealing all the Glengarry leads and selling them to a competing agency.
-Moss's plan requires Aaronow to break into the office, stage a burglary and steal all of the prime leads.
-Aaronow wants no part of the plan, but Moss tries to coerce him, saying that Aaronow is already an accessory before the fact simply because he knows about the proposed burglary.
+Moss and Aaronow complain about the firm's management, and Moss proposes that they steal the Glengarry leads and sell them to a competing agency.
+Aaronow wants no part of the plan, but Moss tries to coerce him, saying that Aaronow is already an accessory before the fact because he knows about the proposed burglary.

-While all of these events are happening, Richard Roma, the office's top closer, tries to manipulate a meek, middle-aged man named James Lingk into buying a property.
+Roma, the office's top closer, manipulates a meek, middle-aged man named James Lingk into buying a property.
 Framing the deal as an opportunity rather than a purchase, Roma plays on Lingk's feelings of insecurity.